wgslr/getting-started/README.md

 <a name="accessing"></a>
 ### Testing your installation
-TOOD
+TODO

-<a name="cealning"></a>
+<a name="cleaning"></a>
 ### Cleaning your installation
 TODO

 <a name="using"></a>
 ## Using Onedata

 In each scenario you will deploy a Oneprovider which can be used to support your space.
 If you are not familiar with the concept of Spaces read the Overview and Space support sections in the [documentation](https://onedata.org/documentation).
-After supporting you space you will be able to access them using a web-interface or Oneclient.
+After supporting your space you will be able to access them using a web-interface or Oneclient.

-#### With Web-interface
+#### With Web interface
-Refer to the documentation of web-interface for further instructions.
+Refer to the documentation of the web interface for further instructions.

 #### With Oneclient
-In `oneclient` directory you will find `run-oneclient.sh` script that will assist you in using oneclient binary as a docker container.
+In `oneclient` directory you will find `run-oneclient.sh` script that will assist you in using Oneclient binary as a docker container.

 Example invocation: